top of page

 4 min read

-DealMachine Review (2026): Is DealMachine Worth It for Part-Time Real Estate Investors?
+DealMachine Review (2026): Is It Worth It for Finding Off-Market Deals?

 If you’re a part-time real estate investor, your biggest constraint isn’t motivation.
 It’s time.
 You don’t have unlimited hours to: scroll the MLS every day compete with full-time wholesalers chase low-quality leads manually skip trace random addresses follow up with owners consistently That’s why “off-market” investing appeals to so many part-time investors.
 It’s a way to create your own opportunities instead of waiting for a perfect deal to appear online.
 DealMachine is one